 - To ensure safety and compassion of all youth placed within Kennedy House;

-- To institute the standards, guidelines, mandates and philosophy of the CFSA (Child & Family Services Act), YCJA (Youth Criminal Justice Act) and all other relevant legislation;
+- To institute the standards, guidelines, mandates and philosophy of the CYFSA (Child, Youth and Family Services Act), YCJA (Youth Criminal Justice Act) and all other relevant legislation;

 - To provide proficient programming to young persons;